DataWaveProject/CAM/README.md

 > In future builds or releases, or on different machines, the environment for building CAM may change.
 In this case the `FTorch`
 > environment should be updated accordingly.

-> [!NOTE]
-> When building `FTorch` with `cmake` in the next step, we use the absolute path to `libtorch`.
-Previously, we loaded the
-> `libtorch` module i.e., `module load libtorch/2.1.2` but this conflicts with `ncarenv/23.06`.
-We do not actually need to load
-> the `libtorch` module to use the absolute path, so for now we can ignore this.

 #### obtain Ftorch source

 ```bash